Bordeaux is one of the most interesting places to visit in Europe, but it isn’t exactly a budget-friendly destination.

 1. Getting from the Bordeaux Airport to the City Centre Cheap

-The bus will take you about an hour to the city center as it makes many stops along the way.
+The tram will take you about 40 minutes to the city center.

 See other ways to get from the airport in my article How to Get from Bordeaux Airport to Central Bordeaux.